getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/02.getting-started/doc.md

 ## The admin

-Mailroom's page lives at `/admin/plugin/mailroom` and every screen has its own address after the `#`, so a reload or Back lands where you were (`#/campaigns/12`, `#/subscribers/import`).
+Mailroom's page lives at `/admin/plugin/mailroom` and every screen has its own address after the `#`, so a reload or Back lands where you were (`#/campaigns/12`, `#/subscribers/import`, `#/health` for the Health tab).
 Editors ask before you leave with changes you have not saved.

 | Tab | What it is |
 |---|---|